Florida Sales Tax

 Governing Body: Florida Department of Revenue

 As a destination-based state with many rates and jurisdictions, Florida is one of the more complicated states when it comes to sales tax.
-As with many states,
+As with many states, in Florida, one cannot determine the tax rate to use simply by city or ZIP code.
+More specific location details must be used.

 Florida sales tax varies by location.
 There is a state sales tax of 6%.
 There is also a discretionary sales surtax (county tax) in most counties, bringing the total sales tax as high as 8% in some areas.
-These rates are determined by where the good was ultimately delivered in the state as well as the type of good delivered.

 You can use our free sales tax calculator to look up Florida sales tax rates by address.

-Florida Sales Tax Nexus
+Florida Nexus

 Businesses that operate in the state of Florida have nexus for the purposes of their sales tax returns, and are required to collect sales tax on purchases and file and remit those to the Florida DOR.